AliChoukatli/CyberShield-Enterprise/03_AzureAD_Sync_&_Endpoint_Security/Documentation/03 - Security & Compliance Policies.md

 ---

-> ⚠️ **Disclaimer**: The following FIDO2 setup and demonstration are based on Microsoft's official documentation and simulated screenshots.
-A physical FIDO2 security key was not used in this environment.
-This section aims to illustrate the configuration steps and typical user experience in an enterprise passwordless authentication scenario.
+> ⚠️ Disclaimer: Due to the absence of a physical FIDO2 key, the Microsoft Authenticator method was enabled solely for demonstration purposes.
+The registration and sign-in steps illustrated below reflect the FIDO2 process as documented by Microsoft, but use the Authenticator interface to simulate user interaction.

 ---